redb Implementation

 - Wait 2-second grace period (in case a new client connects)

-- Encode current state as a single update
+- Encode current state from the live in-memory Y.Doc as a single update

-- If the merged update is smaller: replace all updates with the single merged one
+- If the merged update is smaller: atomically replace all updates with it

 Benefits: